jp-systems/documentation/timeline.md

 * Data dictionary for ERD created, documenting the fields and data types the associated entities will contain.
 * Methodology of feature-driven development incorporated into our previous approach.
 * Further consolidated our overall system and the functional and visual aspects.

+## 14th March 2017

+### In attendance
+> Han Liu, Matthew Shotton, Brad Davies & Chris Williams

+* Page layout and pages to include discussed by the group.
+Specifically what a user who is logged in or not registered should be able to see and do.
+* After logging in a student should land at a content feed page showing recent activity based on their modules
+* Starting designing page wireframes for the log in and sign in pages which all members will expand upon before the next group meeting.
+* Decided on a build path using Vuejs for serving page views and components required for a single page application.